 Raksha Bandhan is reflected as a pure day to celebrate the divine relationship between a brother and a sister.
 However, today, this festival of the bond is not only narrowed to the brothers and sisters.
 This festival is also renowned to fortify the social bonding of the people living in the same community or area.

 In India, Raksha Bandhan is celebrated in this way too to help all the people live harmoniously with each other.
 Upon celebrating Raksha Bandhan in this way, all the members of the society pledged to protect each other thereby reducing the quarrel and disharmony.

-Raksha Bandhan represents the bond of love, respect and care between the sisters and brothers.
-However, in wider lookout, this festival also carries the intrinsic message of extensive sisterhood and brotherhood.
+Raksha Bandhan represents the bond of love, respect, and care between the sisters and brothers.
+However, in a wider lookout, this festival also carries the intrinsic message of extensive sisterhood and brotherhood.

 In India, Rakhi is the day when brother and sisters tie this Rakhi around each other’s wrist.
-The underlying concept being the same, i.e to make it sure that the brothers are protected by the holy Rakhi and via the blessings of the sisters.
+The underlying concept being the same, i.e to make sure that the brothers are protected by the holy Rakhi and via the blessings of the sisters.

-In previous times, rakhi used to be a holy thread but the commercial market of today has made the occasion even more commercial by the production or preparation of different types of beautifulRakhi that shopkeepers sell in the market.
+In previous times, rakhi used to be a holy thread but the commercial market of today has made the occasion even more commercial by the production or preparation of different types of beautiful rakhi that shopkeepers sell in the market.

 This tradition is very popular in the Terai region of Nepal and Indians among the It is the celebration of the relation between brother and sisters.
 Other than the blood relation, the ones who are distant but have a pure relation of brother sisters can also observe this celebration to mark the purity and responsibility of this relation.

 On this day, people wear traditional clothes.
 Men wear kurta paijama and women wear the sari and kurta in India.
 In India, the festival of Raksha Bandhan is celebrated with enthusiasm and excitement.